 Strangely enough, these mute witnesses speak eloquently of a wonderful site, Lang Pioneer Village, not to be missed.

-2 comments for “Lang Pioneer Village in Winter”
+2 thoughts on “Lang Pioneer Village in Winter”